Skip to content

 """

-scheme, netloc, path = self.parse_location(location)
+scheme, netloc, path = self.parse_location(location, self.properties)

 return PyArrowFile(